AnotherIndieDevStudio/Coopgamemaking-01/README.md

     npm install

-After the dependencies are installed, you can run the server with this command (you'll need root priveleges to run it on a port under :1000):
+After the dependencies are installed, you can run the server with this command (you'll need sudo to run it on a port under :1024):

     nodejs app.js